What's your mission?

 MIT SMR began publication in 1959 as a scholarly journal.
 Today, MIT SMR remains a trusted and highly respected source of valuable management information guiding thoughtful executives and business leaders.
 MIT SMR’s content consists of:

-- Research-based, full length, feature articles that translate the best academic ideas and thought leader insights into “nuggets of wisdom” for management leaders;
+- Research-based, full length, feature articles that translate the best academic ideas and thought leader insights into practical wisdom for leaders;

-- Shorter “Intelligence” articles that deliver snapshots of the latest in management research, ideas and execution;
+- Shorter articles that deliver snapshots of the latest in management research, ideas and execution;

-- “Big ideas” online editorial content, representing multi-year, research-based initiatives exploring the latest advances in disruptive topics that are changing the way we all work, live and innovate;
+- “Big idea” initiatives, representing multi-year, research-based programs exploring the latest advances in disruptive topics that are changing the way we all work, live and innovate;

 - Online-only articles, interviews, videos and other digital content related to topics of interest to our audiences.